Share your love

 Double-click on your downloaded file when your download is completed and start your installation process.

-First, you will see the following configuration screen, check the boxes next to recommended options and click ok.
+First, you will see the following configuration screen, check the boxes next to the recommended options and click ok.

 At this point, your Docker desktop installation process will start.
 Wait for the process to finish.